tkupek/uibk-scheduling-approaches/Task3/README.md

 ### Solution

-We implemented all the constraints as an evaluator in the class _TODO_.
+We implemented all the constraints as an evaluator in the class _HwConstraintEvaluator_.
 Additionally, all constraints were implemented utilizing SAT constraints in the class _HomeworkMappingEncoding_.

 A detailed description of the methods and the implementation can be found in the respective **JavaDoc**.